 Eligibility for Grants

-Your eligibility for an educational grant will depend on several factors, including your income (and your parent’s income depending on your age), academic requirements and other qualifications.
+Your eligibility for an educational grant will depend on several factors, including your income (and your parent’s income, in some instances), academic requirements and other qualifications.
 You will need to apply for each grant or scholarship program individually.
 You may be able to find programs that you qualify through:

 - The federal government, such as the Pell Grant.